nimishsoni/Machine-Learning-Models-from-Scratch/PCA/README.md

 This repository contains a Python implementation of Principal Component Analysis (PCA), a dimensionality reduction technique widely used in data science and machine learning.

+In PCA algorithm, we are interested in finding the principal components, which are directions in feature space along which the variation in the dataset is the most.

+These principal components are eigen vectors of covariance matrix and their corresponding eigen values are magnitude of variance along those respective directions.

+Eigen vectors with top k eigen values are selected as principal components.
+The goal is to find these principal components explaining most of the variations and reduce dimensionality of feature space.

 **PCA.py**
 Introduction